BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 -c vip.c -o vip.o` to bring `vip.o` up to date.
-Commands are indented (horribly, by tabs because `make` was created in the early days of Unix when they were still obsessed with saving bytes), and those commands are not part of `make` but simply commands that you call in the shell, from the command-line. `make` doesn't know anything except that executing the commands will bring the target up to date.
+Commands are indented (horribly, by tabs because `make` was created in the early days of Unix when they were still obsessed with saving bytes), and those commands are not part of `make` but simply commands that you call in the shell, from the command-line (in this case, the C compiler `cc`). `make` doesn't know anything except that executing the commands will bring the target up to date.

 The simplicity of `make` is elegant, and it is still in active use today.
 An important limitation to `make` emerged over time, as people began relying on it